lianzhh/easy_EzBioCloud/README.md

 python EZBioCloud_ID_Selenium.py [-i input.fa] [-a account] [-p password]
 ```
 **Options**

       -input
                             input fasta file
       -a account
                             the email address you registered to sign to EZBioCloud, e.g. lianzhh90@foxmail.com
       -p password
+                            a magic strings, you know!